 Once you tap it, you’ll find the shutter speed, ISO and even the white balance at the bottom of the screen.

-How to Stabilise Your Phone to Avoid
+How to Stabilize Your Phone to Avoid Camera Shake

 Bring a tripod.
 You’re working with slow shutter speeds so you need to make sure your phone is stable.
 Otherwise, you’ll end up with motion blur and light streaks that could ruin your image.